devArchetype/recognizer-backend/README.md

 # Instale as dependẽncias do projeto
 npm i

-# Suba os container do banco de dados
+# Suba o container do banco de dados
 docker compose up -d

 # Aplique as Migrações do BD